New Mexico Robbery Rates and Robbery Maps

 Crime Grade's robbery map shows the safest places in New Mexico in green.
 The most dangerous areas in New Mexico are in red, with moderately safe areas in yellow.
 Crime rates on the map are weighted by the type and severity of the crime.

-Is New Mexico Safe?
+Is New Mexico Safe from Robbery?

 The D- grade means the rate of robbery is much higher than the average US state.
 New Mexico is in the 8th percentile for safety, meaning 92% of states are safer and 8% of states are more dangerous.
 This analysis applies to New Mexico's proper boundaries only.
 See the table on nearby places below for nearby states.